Active Sensation

 Overview

 We consider how animals extract a stable picture of the world from the blur of inputs obtained with their actively moving sensors.
 The underlying computational problem is to combine a reafferent signal of sensor position with an exafferent signal of touch so that the animals can probe objects, identify their location in a body-centered coordinate system, and plan future actions.
-We work with orofacial behaviors, with a focus on the vibrissa sensorimotor system of rats and mice; these animals palpate the world in front of them as they navigate and identify objects (top figure).
+We work with orofacial behaviors, with aonecurrent focus on head movement and the vibrissa sensorimotor system of rats and mice; these animals palpate the world in front of them as they navigate and identify objects (top figure).

 Sniff Cycle